etcd: Distributed Key-Value Store for Configuration

 • Fast distributed coordination primitives

-The architecture uses Raft to maintain a replicated log.
-The Raft paper is titled “In Search of an Understandable Consensus Algorithm”, and etcd’s implementation is considered the reference implementation.
+The architecture is built on Raft to maintain a replicated log.
+The Raft paper is titled “In Search of an Understandable Consensus Algorithm”, and etcd’s implementation is widely considered the reference implementation.

 graph TD